George- Drums/Percussion, Vocals, Blues Harp

 - At these gigs I played Blues Harp (my other passion) including blues harp and drum solo together.

 * From 1982 to 1985, I played in a successful country band, "Joe Aylward and the Yelverton Express", which toured the Durham Region of Ontario for a few years, had a stint on TV.
 Joe had a couple of records and album.
 This band had a Steel Guitarist, and two Fiddle Players with a drawing of big crowds.
-(Pictures to come soon)

-* I played in a Durham Region Band, "Floyd Lloyd and the Country All-Stars".
+"Floyd Lloyd and the Country All-Stars".
 This band was successful with Floyd with some former members of Joe Aylward's Band.

 * In 2002, a former longtime friend and bass player approached me and asked if I was interested in getting back into music.
 He said that he found a hot lead guitarist and said why don't we rent a studio and jam.
 Me thinking that I could never get back to the form I was in, in my heyday, thought, what the hell, might as well.
 I looked for my drumsticks and went to the jam playing on a set of drums provided by the studio.
 We jammed for three hours and I loved it.
 We said, "Lets form a band".